kyamagu/caffe-docker/README.md

 The `-it` (interactive tty) flag may be changed to `-d` (daemon) so that the jupyter notebook runs in the background.
 The `LOCAL_USER_ID` environment variable sets up the user id in the container so that any file created in the container has correct user permission in the host volume (`notebooks`), which is mapped to `/home/user` in the container.

 In Windows or Mac, probably there is no need to worry about user permission.
+Specify or create `notebooks` directory in the `-v` option and start.

 ```bash
 docker run -it -p 8888:8888 -v `pwd`/notebooks:/home/user kyamagu/caffe:jupyter